MagicMirrorOrg/MagicMirror-3rd-Party-Modules/guides/README.md

 ## Hint "Recommendation: The README seems not to have an update section (like ## Update).
 Please add one."

 For information on best practices for a README update section, check out [Update Instructions](readme_bestpractices.md#Update-Instructions).

+## Hint "Recommendation: The README seems to have a config example without a trailing comma.
+Please add one."

+For information on best practices for a README config section, check out [Config Instructions](readme_bestpractices.md#Config-Instructions).

+## Hint "Recommendation: The README seems to have a modules array (Found modules: [).
+This is usually not necessary.
+Please remove it if it is not needed."

+For information on best practices for a README config section, check out [Config Instructions](readme_bestpractices.md#Config-Instructions).